Laurel

 “A sweet story of friendship and community.” — Kirkus Reviews

-Laurel received a BA in Psychology and an MA in Community Counseling and Family Studies from the University of New Mexico.
+Raised in the San Francisco Bay Area, then moved away to Albuquerque, New Mexico, to pursue her BA in Psychology and an MA in Community Counseling and Family Studies from the University of New Mexico.
 She began writing by crafting curriculum for community advocacy involving Native teen leadership and later for children newly diagnosed with mental health challenges.
+In Albuquerque, with her Diné (Navajo) husband, they raised two children who are also bent on storytelling in journalism and acting.

 Laurel's Featured Titles